 Sometimes people don’t quite see the big picture.
 Like the elder I mentioned at the start of this article who didn’t recognise the risk of a passing tourist bringing the infection to his town, you may need to help him join the dots.

 If you are working with people who have an issue with literacy, then try drawing the problem or using resources like maps to emphasise how the virus can be spread and how they might inadvertently pick it up.

 CDCS worked with the Aged Care Quality and Safety Commission in 2020 to develop some storyboards that might be useful when explaining this.
 You can find downloadable copies of the storyboards on the Commission’s website.

 Hopefully this post has helped you to understand vaccine hesitancy better.
 If you can think of someone else who might benefit from this article, send them a link.
 We’d appreciate it!
-And if you’re looking for more helpful resources, why not check out our Resource Hub?
+And if you’re looking for more helpful resources, why not check out our Total Quality Package resource hub?
 We have culturally appropriate, tailored resources that are designed to make your job simpler and help you provide quality care to your clients.
 Click here to find out more.

 - New Ways to Improve Communication Within Your Team - February 18, 2022

 - How to Archive & Dispose of Consumer-Related Sensitive Documents - January 28, 2022